National Weather Service United States Department of Commerce

 + Heat Stroke Risk

-Hyperthermia deaths aren't confined to summer months.
-They also happen during the spring and fall.
+Hyperthermia deaths aren't confined to summer months, they can happen at any time during the year.
 Below are just a few of MANY tragedies.

 • North Augusta, SC, April: A mother left her a 15-month-old son in a car.
 He was in a car for 9 hours while his mom went to work.
 She is now serving a 20-year prison sentence.